 What is Mesh WiFi?

-Learn everything you know about a mesh WiFi network
+Learn everything you need to know about a mesh WiFi network

 What is Mesh WiFi?

-Mesh system enables devices in your network to have faster speeds, greater coverage, and a more reliable connection.
+Mesh routers enable devices in your network to have faster speeds, greater coverage, and a more reliable connection.
 While traditional routers broadcast WiFi from a single point, mesh WiFi systems have multiple access points.

-Mesh WiFi also represents a great option for people who are interested in a powerful WiFi system but don’t want to deal with the complicated setup and configuration that most regular routers come with.
+They also represent a great option for people who are interested in a powerful WiFi system but don’t want to deal with the complicated setup and configuration that most regular routers come with.

 One Network for Your Entire Home

-With a Mesh WiFi router, you can skip signing into a new network every time you go upstairs and stay connected to a single sturdy network no matter where you are.
 Mesh technology is smart and intuitive, letting you stay online even if one of your mesh nodes fails.
+You can skip signing into a new network every time you go upstairs and stay connected to a single sturdy network no matter where you are.

 Stable Long-Range Connectivity